fenimore/ghess/README.md

 1. more tests
 2. Benchmarks for Search and Validation?
    * is it taking a while, or is it just me?
+3. Convert ParseStand to PGN move for history

 ### Basic rules